Lubomir Geraskov

 Lubomir Gueraskov (Любомир Герасков, born 27 December 1968) was a Bulgarian gymnast and Olympic champion.
-He competed at the 1988 Summer Olympics in Seoul where he won Olympic gold on pommel horse.
-He also won two bronze medals at the 1987 World Championships, along with assisting his team to a third place finish at the 1989 European Championships.
+He competed at the 1988 Summer Olympics in Seoul where he won Olympic gold on the pommel horse.
+He also won two bronze medals at the 1987 World Championships, along with assisting his team to a third-place finish at the 1989 European Championships.

 Early life

 Lubomir Gueraskov was born on 27 December 1968 in his hometown, near the outskirts of Bulgaria's capital and largest city, Sofia.
-Under the communist law, he was appointed to the youth sports academy where his gymnastics talent grew popularity amongst top level coaches.
+Under the communist law, he was appointed to the youth sports academy where his gymnastics talent grew in popularity amongst top-level coaches.

-As a result, he was moved into the top Bulgarian Youth Sports School at a very young age.
-His high talent and great progress was, from then on, revealed to the rest of the nation.
-Lubomir became very well known for being one of the greatest gymnasts of his time.
-He had won numerous regional and national titles to his name.
-During his teenage years, his hometown club, Levski Sofia, recruited him to their squad, helping them win numerous championships along the way.
-At the same time, Lubomir was appointed to the Olympic national team where most of his talent and glory would come to be recognized worldwide.
+As a result, he was admitted to a leading Bulgarian youth sports school at a young age.
+His talent and rapid progress soon attracted national attention.
+Lubomir became known as a successful gymnast of his generation, winning numerous regional and national titles.
+During his teenage years, he joined his hometown club, Levski Sofia, contributing to several championship victories.
+At the same time, he was selected for the national Olympic team, where he achieved broader international recognition.